A-SunsetMkt-Forks/Better-Brave-Browser/README.md

 # Synopsis

 ### Tired of having crypto in your browser?
 Tired of preinstalled ads in a browser?
-Tired of the AI features and prefer a 'legacy' browsing experience?
-Look no further—remove all the garbage: crypto scams, ads, AI chatbots from the Brave browser.
+Tired of the annoying features nobody asked for?
+Look no further, remove all the garbage crypto scams, ads and AI chatbots from the Brave browser.

 ## Appearance Settings